-There are code snippets available in GitHub repository that are frequently requested by WP Ultimo users who wish to add small functionalities like adding Google Analytics script on sign up pages or hiding meta box from admin dashboard.
+There are code snippets available in GitHub repository that are frequently requested by WP Ultimo users who wish to add small functionalities like adding Google Analytics script on sign-up pages or hiding a meta box from the admin dashboard.

 This article will show you how to use or more specifically where to place these codes.

 You can find the snippets on the link below.

 There are 2 ways for you to add the code

 Must-Use Plugins (mu-plugins)

 How to add the snippet on your theme's functions.php file.

 Log into your WordPress Network admin dashboard and go to Themes >Theme Editor (See screenshot below).

 On the "Edit Themes" page, make sure that you have your active theme selected on the dropdown field located on the upper right-hand side of your screen (#3 on the screenshot below).